-This week's Chamber of Commerce Coffee will be hosted by Murray Chiropractic, 2100 Kansas Ave., at 9:30 a.m., Thursday.
+This week's Chamber of Commerce Coffee will be hosted by Landmark National Bank, 1623 Main, at 9:30 a.m., Thursday.
+Host will be Marty Steinert with greeters Shawn Panzer and AJ Chrest.
 Coffee, refreshments and door prizes will be available.

 The Barton County Commission will meet at 9 a.m.
 Monday at the Barton County Courthouse, 1400 Main in Great Bend.
-The agenda includes a donation to the Golden Belt Veterans Memorial from the Great Bend Tribune, the cleaning of a drainage ditch in Ellinwood and the Central Kansas Community Corrections budget.
+The agenda includes the renewal of a farm lease at the Barton County Landfill, a cooperative effort to repair roads in Claflin and the proposed demolition of an historic bridge.